Retinal Laser Treatment

 You may hear: Clicking noises

-You will need to listen carefully to Prof. Stanga’s instructions to look in varying directions, so the laser can be focused on the area of the eye which needs to be treated.
+You will need to listen carefully to Prof. Stanga’s instructions to look in different directions, so the laser can be focused on the area of the eye which needs to be treated.

-Some patients may experience discomfort which usually lasts no longer than a couple of seconds.
-This is due to small nerves which may run across the treatment area.
+Due to small nerves which may run across the treatment area, some patients may experience discomfort which usually lasts no longer than a couple of seconds.

 Night and colour vision may also be permanently affected.